rachelruijiayang/ns-group/README.md

 ### Installation

 #### Creating and setting up certificates:
-We have included some premade client and server keys/certificates in the auth folder, but you can also generate your own.
+We have included some premade client and server keys/certificates in the auth folder, but you can also generate your own in a directory of your choosing.

 The following instructions specify how to generate the client's private and public keys and certificate.
 To generate these for the server, replace ``client`` with ``server``.
 - ``openssl genrsa -out client.key 2048``: Generates the client's private key